League Rules

 6. Innings 1 through 4 will be played two innings at a time before sides change.
 When three outs or five runs are achieved, the bases are cleared and a new inning starts.
 Play reverts to one inning at a time after the 4th inning is completed.

-7. When a 10 run lead is achieved prior to the start of the last inning, the game is considered official and the team ahead by 10 runs is considered the winner.
+7. When a 10 run lead is achieved prior to the start of the final inning, the game is ruled official and the team ahead by 10 runs is ruled the winner.

 • Umpiring